ZJU-Fangyin/KCL/README.md

 We construct a Chemical Element Knowledge Graph (KG) to summarize microscopic associations between elements and propose a novel **K**nowledge-enhanced **C**ontrastive **L**earning (**KCL**) framework for molecular representation learning.

-# Abstract
-Molecular representation learning contributes to multiple downstream tasks such as molecular property prediction and drug design.
-To properly represent molecules, graph contrastive learning is a promising paradigm as it utilizes self-supervision signals and has no requirements for human annotations.
-However, prior works fail to incorporate fundamental domain knowledge into graph semantics and thus ignore the correlations between atoms that have common attributes but are not directly connected by bonds.
-To address these issues, we construct a Chemical Element Knowledge Graph (KG) to summarize microscopic associations between elements and propose a novel Knowledge-enhanced Contrastive Learning (KCL) framework for molecular representation learning.
-KCL framework consists of three modules.
-The first module, knowledge-guided graph augmentation, augments the original molecular graph based on the Chemical Element KG.
-The second module, knowledge-aware graph representation, extracts molecular representations with a common graph encoder for the original molecular graph and a Knowledge-aware Message Passing Neural Network (KMPNN) to encode complex information in the augmented molecular graph.
-The final module is a contrastive objective, where we maximize agreement between these two views of molecular graphs.

 # Model
+We construct a Chemical Element Knowledge Graph (KG) to summarize microscopic associations between elements and propose a novel Knowledge-enhanced Contrastive Learning (KCL) framework for molecular representation learning.
+KCL framework consists of three modules. **The first module**, knowledge-guided graph augmentation, augments the original molecular graph based on the Chemical Element KG. **The second module**, knowledge-aware graph representation, extracts molecular representations with a common graph encoder for the original molecular graph and a Knowledge-aware Message Passing Neural Network (KMPNN) to encode complex information in the augmented molecular graph. **The final module** is a contrastive objective, where we maximize agreement between these two views of molecular graphs.

 <div align=center><img src="./fig/overview.png" style="zoom:100%;" />
 </div>

-# Experiments

-## Requirements
+# Requirements
+To run our code, please install dependency packages.
 ```
 python         3.7
 torch          1.7.1